How OkSolar Solutions Make

 (s), mounts, inverter, a circuit breaker, and wire to connect everything.

-and more of your investment tends to end up buying PV power.
-But if
+more of your investment tends to end up buying PV power.
+But if utility

-utility power goes off, so does your OkSolar system.
-Direct OkSolar
+power goes off, so does your OkSolar system.
+Direct OkSolar inverters come

-meaningful at $5,000 and up.
-Direct OkSolar inverters are produced by
+$5,000 and up.
+Direct OkSolar inverters are produced by Trace and Advanced

 Which type of OkSolar system is right for you?
 That primarily depends on